racket/racket-lang-org/blog/_src/posts/2017-10-11-tutorial-creating-a-package.md

 ## Single- vs Multi-Collection Packages

 The package we created in this tutorial consists of a single collection.
-Packages may alternatively contain several modules spanning multiple collections.
+Alternatively, packages may contain several modules spanning multiple collections.
+For example, a package might want to add a module to both the `data` and `file` collections.

-To create a multi-collection package, simply change the `collection` entry in `info.rkt` to have value `'multi`.
+Such packages must be declared as multi-collection packages by changing the `collection` entry in `info.rkt` to have value `'multi`.
 This directs Racket package installation to treat each subdirectory in the package as its own collection (or partial collection).
 See the [documentation][doc-multipkg] for more details.

-A common organization structure splits a package's contents into four separate
+## A Final Note on Multi-Package Libraries

-collections:
+If you've browsed the Racket source files at all, you may have noticed that many core libraries further subdivide their contents into *several packages*.
+The organization is typically arranged as:

-- a base collection `X` with just an `info.rkt` file,
+- a base package `X` with just an `info.rkt` file,
-- an `X-lib` collection that contains the source files for `X`,
+- an `X-lib` package that contains most of the source files,
-- an `X-doc` collection with the documentation files,
+- an `X-doc` package with the documentation files,
-- and an `X-test` collection with the tests for the package.
+- and an `X-test` package with the test files.

-where the `info.rkt` in the base `X` collection typically specifies `X-lib` and `X-doc` as dependencies.
-An advantage of this organization is that a user may now install and use the package without downloading the tests (and installing its dependencies).
+In this setup, the `info.rkt` in the base `X` package typically specifies `X-lib` and `X-doc` as dependencies.
+This division enables users to more finely manage dependencies, i.e., a programmer may want to use the main package but may not want to install the tests (and its dependencies).

-See the [pict package](https://github.com/racket/pict) for a concrete example of a package organized in this manner.
+See the [pict package](https://github.com/racket/pict) for a concrete example of a library organized in this manner.

 [doc-multipkg]: http://docs.racket-lang.org/pkg/Package_Concepts.html?#%28tech._multi._collection._package%29
 [doc-scribblings]: http://docs.racket-lang.org/raco/setup-info.html?#%28idx._%28gentag._11._%28lib._scribblings%2Fraco%2Fraco..scrbl%29%29%29